k2view-academy/K2View-Academy/articles/05_DB_interfaces/04_creating_a_new_database_interface.md

 Note that it is **recommended** that you convert the existing interface into a generic format to avoid the need for ADO.NET/ODBC drivers.
 To do so, click the **Convert to Generic DB Interface** link.

-New generic interfaces cannot be converted to older interface format based on ADO.NET/ODBC drivers.
+New generic interfaces cannot be converted to older interface formats based on ADO.NET/ODBC drivers.

 #### Post Connection Commands
-The **Post Connection Commands** tab of the DB Interface window enables a definition of multiple init commands to be executed post JDBC connection and before running the SQL statements on the DB Interface.
-See an example below:
+The **Post Connection Commands** tab of the DB Interface window enables definition of multiple init commands to be executed post JDBC connection and before running SQL statements on the DB Interface.
+See the example below:

 ![post connection](images/db_interface_post_connection_commands.png)